LADSoft/OrangeC/doc/adl.md

 The `CaseSensitive` parameter indicates whether the source code is case sensitive.
 It is used for parsing.

 The `Endian` parameter indicates the endianness of the architecture.
 E.G 'big' or 'little'.
-It is used for streaming numbers.
+It is used for streaming numeric constants defined with 'number' into the coding sequence.

 The `BitsPerMAU` parameter is the minimum number of bits that may be retrieved by the hardware.
 Right now only 8 (byte) is supported.

-#### Number group
+#### Number formats

 There are several formats for numbers.
 The first is a literal value; the second is a group of enumerations, the next is a signed or unsigned number, and the last one is a relative quantity (relative to the current code position)